 As we all know, fear can paralyze us from doing just about anything.
 When we fear the process or the outcome, it’s easy to lose heart.
 Just like feeling overwhelmed, fear can cause us to shun motivation away just because we don’t believe that we have what it takes to get to where we want to be.

 Of course, being afraid is part of being human.
 We can’t escape it.
 But, it doesn’t mean that we have to succumb to it.
-We can feel fear towards what needs to be done, but we can’t let it hold us back from doing it.
+We can feel fear about what needs to be done, but we can’t let it hold us back from doing it.

 Fear will always be there – it’s instinct, after all.
 So, you just have to get to know it and embrace it.
 Only then will you triumph over it especially when it’s affecting your motivation to conquer your goals.